 Monitoring of student progress in pursuing a minor in Business Administration is necessary to enhance the student-learning experience.
-Students shall not earn credit for more than 15 hours in any designated course, or combination of courses, in Accounting,

-Business Administration, Finance, Health Care Administration, Human Resources Management, International Business, and Marketing without being declared as either a major or minor student of one of those programs; or, being granted permission by the Director of The William G. McGowan School of Business.
+Students shall not earn credit for more than 15 hours in any designated course or combination of courses in Accounting, Business Administration, Finance, Health Care Administration, Human Resources Management, International Business, or Marketing without being declared either a major or minor student of one of those programs; or being granted permission by the Director of The William G. McGowan School of Business.
 Therefore, a written declaration must be submitted by the student to the Registrar.

-CORE 153 Principles of Economics: Macro ECON 112 Principles of Economics: Micro ECON 221 Quantitative Methods for Business and Economics I MSB 110 Introduction to Financial Reporting Introduction to Computer Applications for Business MSB 130 MSB 200 Principles of Management MSB 210 Principles of Marketing MSB 320 Financial Management
+5 0 CORE 153 Principles of Economi cs: Macro

+- ECON 112 Principles of Economics: Micro - ECON 221 Quantitative Methods for Business and Economics I - MSB 110 Introduction to Financial Reporting - MSB 120 Introduction to Management Control and Planning - MSB 130 Introduction to Computer Applications for Business - MSB 200 Principles of Management - MSB 210 Principles of Marketing - MSB 320 Financial Management